-- The IHG® Rewards Club Premier Credit Card has a $89 annual fee (which is waived the first year) and offers an annual free night certificate valid at virtually any IHG property in the world, among other benefits.
+- The IHG® Rewards Club Premier Credit Card has a $89 annual fee and offers an annual free night certificate valid at virtually any IHG property in the world, among other benefits.
 That’s one of the best credit card perks out there, though it only applies to the primary cardmember.
 You can get more value out of this by having as many people in your family as possible get this card.

 - The World of Hyatt Credit Card has a $95 annual fee and offers an annual free night valid at any Category 1-4 Hyatt property.
 That includes some great hotels.
 The more primary cardmembers you have, the more free nights you can get every year.

 - The Chase Freedom® Card offers 5x points in rotating quarterly categories, which is a great way to boost your Ultimate Rewards points balance in conjunction with cards like the Chase Sapphire Preferred® Card and Ink Business Preferred℠ Credit Card.
 The catch is that you only earn 5x points on the first $1,500 of spend in each quarter.
 So if you’re someone who would spend more than that in those categories, it could make sense to have multiple people pick up the card to maximize that category.